total-typescript/total-typescript-book/book-content/chapters/09-typescript-only-features.md

 But I prefer writing code in the spirit of the language I'm using.
 Writing "JavaScript with types" keeps the relationship between TypeScript and JavaScript crystal-clear.

 However, this is my personal preference.
 If you're working on a large codebase that already uses these features, it is _not_ worth the effort to remove them.
-Reaching a decision as a team, and staying consistent, is the key.
+Reaching a decision as a team and staying consistent are the keys.